threefoldfoundation/blockchain_partners/README.md

 ### Current Status of Partner Images / Flists

+The Full Nodes can be easily converted to validators.
+For validators, there are some prerequisites and may vary from partner to partner.
+Most partners require a certain amount of wallet balance for a node to qualify as a validator.
+Some validators may have specific hardware requirements too.

 | Partner   | flist                                            | Node Type | Status   | Last Updated |
 |-----------|--------------------------------------------------|-----------|----------|--------------|
 | Harmony   | https://hub.grid.tf/arehman/v2-harmony-1-3.flist | Full Node | Verified | 27 Aug 2020  |